MartinMcCurley/n8n-google-cloud-run/README.md

 ## Configuration

-The scripts are pre-configured for the MMA database project using europe-west2 (London) region with the following settings:
+The scripts use environment variables for configuration.
+Set these variables in a `.env` file before running the scripts.
+Required variables are listed in each script.

+Default values (if not overridden by `.env`) are set for a sample deployment, typically using a specific region like `europe-west2`.

+Example configuration points:

-- Project ID: metamma
+- Project ID: Your Google Cloud Project ID
-- Region: europe-west2 (London)
+- Region: e.g., `europe-west2` (London)
-- Database: PostgreSQL 13 (mma-db-pg13)
+- Database: PostgreSQL 13 (e.g., `n8n-db-pg13`)
-- n8n Container: 1.40.0-mma
+- n8n Container: Specify version (e.g., `1.40.0`) or use `latest`

-All passwords and encryption keys are securely configured in the scripts.
+Passwords and encryption keys are securely configured during the setup process using Google Secret Manager, sourced from your `.env` file.

 ## Deployment Steps